BaldrForcian/Siemens-LOGO-offset-gain-calculator/README.md

 #10.3.2024
 Start of project
-Goal: write calculation algorithm and frontend window in python
+Goal: write calculation algorithm and frontend window in Python 11:00 working calculation for Gain and Offset, still need to add display values for Mathematical instruction values